 Meetings are normally held at St Thomas Centre, Chatsworth Road, Chesterfield, S40 3AW and start at 7:30 pm unless otherwise stated.

 There are no meetings in December or January.
+Our meetings programme is set out on this page.

 There is usually a talk or presentation on a subject about, or related to, the history of Chesterfield and surrounding districts.